Earnest James Ujaama: Early life

-Involvement with radical Islam (1996–2002)
+Conversion to Islam

 In late 1996, Ujaama returned to Seattle, where he converted to Islam circa 1997.
 Ujaama then moved to London and studied under Jamaican-born cleric Abdullah el-Faisal.
 Moving between London and Seattle, Ujaama eventually started selling tapes of el-Faisal's sermons, but kept the proceeds.
 While in London, Ujaama married a Muslim woman from Somalia.
 In late 1998, Ujaama spent two weeks in a jihad training camp in Afghanistan.
-Ujaama later studied under Abu Hamza al-Masri, attending the Finsbury Mosque.
+Ujaama later studied under Abu Hamza al-Masri, attending the Finsbury Park Mosque.

 In late 1999, Ujaama returned to the United States, where he learned about a ranch in Bly, Oregon.
-That October, he traveled to the ranch, where he carried out firearm practice; he sent a fax to Abu Hamza to promote this idea, but he greatly exaggerated his progress.
+That October, he traveled to the ranch, where he carried out firearm practice; he sent a fax to Abu Hamza al-Masri to promote this idea, but he greatly exaggerated his progress.
 He also drafted a flyer that said "Get away from dunia [earthly matters] and be among Muslims!", advertising a cost of / (including airfare).

 In November/December 1999, Oussama Kassir and Haroon Aswat (emissaries from Abu Hamza) came to Bly to inspect the property.
-(They arrived in New York City on an Air India flight on November 26, 1999; afterwards, they rode a Greyhound bus to Seattle, and were then driven by Ujaama to Bly.)
+(They arrived in New York City on an Air India flight on November 26, 1999; afterwards, they took a Greyhound bus to Seattle, and were then driven by Ujaama to Bly.)
 However, Kassir and Aswat realized upon their arrival that there was nothing in the ranch, and that Ujaama had been running a scam.

 In January 2000, Ujaama moved back to London.

-From 2000 to 2001, Ujaama (under the alias Bilal Ahmed) operated the Supporters of Shariah website, which was used to advocate "violent jihad".
+From 2000 to 2001, Ujaama (under the alias Bilal Ahmed) operated the Supporters of Shariah website, which was used to advocate for "violent jihad".

 During this period, Ujaama was also known as Abu Samayya or Abdul Qaadir.

-Terrorism charges (2002–2015)
+Terrorism charges

-On July 22 or July 25, 2002, Ujaama was arrested at his grandmother's former house in Denver under a material witness warrant, becoming the first American to be detained on U.S. soil while under investigation using the Patriot Act.
+On July 22 2002, Ujaama was arrested in Denver under a material witness warrant, becoming the first American to be detained on US soil while under investigation using the Patriot Act.
 He was charged by federal grand jury on August 28, 2002.
-(The lead FBI agent in the case testified that he did not believe Ujaama needed to be locked up.)
-In the government's original indictment, Ujaama was charged with:
+The lead FBI agent in the case testified that he did not believe Ujaama needed to be locked up.